Archan6el/NSA-Codebreaker-2025-Writeup/Task5.md

     000001D9  45 44                                              ED
 ```

 Exactly that.
-Then the remaining messages in the Wireshark transmission appear to be encrypted with the AES key so we can't read them.
+Then the remaining messages in the Wireshark transmission appear to be encrypted with the AES keys so we can't read them.
 However, we do have an idea of what they consist of.

 Back looking at `full_handshake`, we see that it calls a function that I call `application_handshake`